top1944/duckuments/docs/atoms_60_software_reference/12_software_carpentry/22_sd_cards.md

 <div class='requirements' markdown='1'>

-Requires:

-- An image file to burn.
+Requires: An image file to burn.

-- An Ubuntu computer.
+Requires: An Ubuntu computer.

-Results:

-- A shrunk image.
+Results: A shrunk image.

 </div>